cmtoomey/archive-blog/_posts/2017-05-23-reacttableau.md

 ## Step 3: Understand the skeleton

 At the top, the first thing you see is an import statement - this brings in all the features you need for your component.
 In this case, we are bringing in core React, another component called Vacation, and the tableau-react and react-youtube libraries.
+Your presentation should skip the Vacation.js import - that's what I called my Tableau component and if you it it without actually having it, React will error out.
+You can add in your own component after we build it.

 ```jsx
 import React from "react";